ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 sbctl status   # should show: Secure Boot enabled, and files signed
 ```

-### Enroll TPM2 for LUKS after Secure Boot is active
+### Step 13.
+Enroll TPM2 for LUKS after Secure Boot is active
 * Do this only after Secure Boot is enabled, so the binding to PCR 7 reflects your real Secure Boot state.
 * The reason why is that when you bind to PCR 7, the TPM ties the secret to the Secure Boot state and enrolled certs.
 * If SB is off during enrollment, the TPM policy will not match once SB is on.